 - But it did not necessarily follow that sitting the LPC exams under the particular time constraint the College generally imposed was a competence standard.
 Lewison LJ seems to have considered that the claimant had a real prospect of success in arguing that the time requirement should be seen as part of the mode of testing the ability to work under time pressure, so that it was not itself a competence standard and the reasonable adjustment duty could apply.
 However, he did not decide whether the time requirement was a competence standard.
 Lewison LJ had said:

 Further summary of the case on College of Law defeats discrimination claim in appeal court (archive of thelawyer.com).

 This case was decided under the Disability Discrimination Act 1995.
 For the equivalent rules under Equality Act 2010, which now applies, see Professional exams.

 Competence standards themselves should be justifiable

 Equality Act 2010 has the same rule as ss.14A-14B DDA – that competence standards in professional/trade exams (and university exams) are not subject to the reasonable adjustment duty.
 However, there may be an Equality Act claim even if the time requirement is a competence standard so the reasonable adjustment duty does not apply.
 Under Equality Act 2010, the time requirement could be unlawful as ‘indirect discrimination’, unless the objective justification defence applies.
-For exams other than professional/trade exams, ‘discrimination arising from disability’ could also apply – this too is subject to the objective justification defence.
+For exams other than professional/trade exams, ‘discrimination arising from disability’ can also apply – again subject to the objective justification defence.

 Why was the ‘objective justification’ test not raised in this case?
 Probably because before the Equality Act 2010 the claimant would not have been able to show there was ‘disability-related discrimination’ given the way it had been restricted by the Malcolm case.
 See London Borough of Lewisham v Malcolm: Exams – a special problem in Northern Ireland?
 The Equality Act 2010 has now introduced new types of claim to deal with the problem caused by the Malcolm case (except in Northern Ireland).

 Competence standard as ‘working within time constraint’ versus the particular ‘time requirement’